 Click here to find out more...

-certain individuals financially unable to obtain counsel.
-In Suffolk County,
+counsel to certain individuals financially unable to obtain counsel.
+In

-“mandated representation” is provided under the Suffolk County Assigned
+Suffolk County, “mandated representation” is provided under the Suffolk

-Counsel Defender Plan, which was devised by the Suffolk County Bar
+County Assigned Counsel Defender Plan, which was devised by the

-Association and the Suffolk County Criminal Bar Association pursuant to
+Suffolk County Bar Association and the Suffolk County Criminal Bar

 County Law Article 18-B authorizes Suffolk County to choose one or a

-including public defender office; a private legal aid bureau or society or, in
+clients, including public defender office; a private legal aid bureau or

-Family Court matters, any corporation or voluntary association or organization
+society or, in Family Court matters, any corporation or voluntary

-ensure high quality legal services for every individual represented under the
+to ensure high quality legal services for every individual represented

-plan.
-The county is entitled to consider costs as a relevant factor in devising
+under the plan.
+The county is entitled to consider costs as a relevant

-its representation plan, but it cannot ignore its constitutional, statutory and
+factor in devising its representation plan, but it cannot ignore its

 The Plan's intent is to provide representation to indigent defendants and

-completely eliminate the pro bono aspect of a lawyer's role in representing
+intended to completely eliminate the pro bono aspect of a lawyer's role in

-indigent defendants, but to compensate the attorneys who accept such
+representing indigent defendants, but to compensate the attorneys who

-policies, requirements, samples and procedures for compensation, as well as
+our policies, requirements, samples and procedures for compensation,